-When you have asthma, your air tubes (bronchial tubes) react to things that bother them by swelling, squeezing tighter, and producing mucus.
+When you have asthma, air tubes (bronchial tubes) in your lungs react to things that bother them by swelling, squeezing tighter, and producing mucus.
 It's harder for air to get through the narrowed tubes.
 That's why you have trouble breathing during an asthma attack.
 Cigarette smoke can set off this reaction.
 Breathing in the smoke can make you cough, wheeze, and feel short of breath.

 You might think you can stop smoking whenever you want.
 But it's not that easy.
 Cigarettes contain nicotine.
 Nicotine is a powerful drug.
 You can become addicted to it.
 And that can make it hard to stop smoking.
-Besides nicotine, cigarette smoke contains more than 7,000 other chemicals.
+Besides nicotine, cigarette smoke contains more than 7,000 chemicals.
 Many of them are poisonous.
-The chemical that stains teeth yellow is called tar.
-If tar does that to your teeth, imagine what it does to your lungs.
-Smoking can make your breath smell bad and can cause wrinkles later on.
+And 69 of these chemicals have been linked to cancer.

-Here are more reasons to steer clear of cigarettes:
+Here are more reasons to not smoke cigarettes:

 Smoking spoils sports.
 Smoking makes it hard for oxygen to get to your muscles.
 This can affect how well you do in sports.
-People who smoke tend to run slower than nonsmokers.
-And they can't run as far.
+People who smoke may run slower than nonsmokers.
+And they may be unable to run as far.